Didas-git/typescript-reference/in.md

 ##### [Type Alias](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-aliases)

-The `type` keyword is used to create and name any type but as it is only an alias it cannot be used to create  different or unique versions of the same type.
+The `type` keyword is used to create and name any type but as it is only an alias, it cannot be used to create  different or unique versions of the same type.

 ```ts
 type Point = {